adirastogi/kv-store/Readme.txt

-Read the specification document thoroughly at: https://courses.engr.illinois.edu/cs425/fa2014/assignments.html

-Create a high level design covering all scenarios / test cases before you start coding.
+Implemenation of CRUD and stabilization operations in a distributed key-value store.
+Uses a quorum consus based approach to implement the CRUD operations and a custom stabilization protocol to make the system fault tolerant in case of failures

+Authors
+CRUD ops implemeation and stabilization protocol implementation (MP2Node.h/.cpp) by Aditya Rastogi Other parts of code - infrastructure, test cases and graders provided by instructors for the CS425 course at the University of Illinois at Urbana-Champaign

-How do I run only the CRUD tests ?
+To run only the CRUD tests
 $ make clean
 $ make
 $ ./Application ./testcases/create.conf